 |Afternoon reading (None)||Colossians 3:1-2 ©|

 Since you have been brought back to true life with Christ, you must look for the things that are in heaven, where Christ is, sitting at God’s right hand.
 Let your thoughts be on heavenly things, not on the things that are on the earth.

 Free audio for the blind

-Office of Readings for Thursday of week 2
+Office of Readings for 7th Sunday of Easter

 Full page including sources and copyrights